Mutaib Alsaqar: Death

-He died in Amman on 24 April 2021, after suffering with the disease for a long time.
-He was admitted to the "King Abdullah University Hospital" in Ramtha District, and he underwent operations, where one of his feet was amputated due to the repercussions of diabetes, and a video clip was published in February of him on a hospital bed, and he said in press statements that he had suffered greatly due to the COVID-19 pandemic in Jordan crisis that affected his livelihood, which is parties, and as a result of the message, Crown Prince Hussein bore the cost of treatment at the expense of the royal court.
-He was suffering from kidney failure and was undergoing hemodialysis operations, and his corpse was most commonly found in the Jazura cemetery in Ar-Ramtha.
+Mutaib Al-Saqqar died in Amman on 24 April 2021, during at the "King Abdullah University Hospital" in Ramtha District.
+His foot was amputated due to the effects of diabetes.
+A video clip was published in February of him on a hospital bed.
+He said in press statements that he had suffered greatly due to the COVID-19 pandemic in Jordan crisis that affected his livelihood, and as a result of the message Crown Prince Hussein bore the cost of treatment at the expense of the royal court.
+He was also suffering from kidney failure and was undergoing hemodialysis operations.
+He was buried in the Jazura cemetery in Ar-Ramtha.

-An official text was circulated to investigate the cause of his death, which had been opened, and it specifically stated that the cause of death was suicide after he dropped himself from the second floor in Al-Hussein Medical City in Amman.
-That the cause of his death was his fall from the second floor window of the hospital, a moment of loss of balance due to the treatments he was taking and being near the bed by the window.
+There was speculation that the cause of death was suicide after he fell from the second floor in Al-Hussein Medical City in Amman.
+Or that he fell our the window because he lost his balance due to the effects of his treatments and the fact that his bed was near the window.